 I recently bought Siiri a new spring outdoors clothing set and it's VERY PINK!
 When we go out, Siiri is as pink as it gets from head to toe and it suits her so well.
 Gender-neutral colors just aren't the way to go.
-With children's clothing the choices are: girly, boyish and ugly.
-Anything that isn't clearly meant for either boys or girls is a random mix of brown and green.
-I normally like green and I could have kept buying it for Siiri but lets be honest, green just isn't her color!
-Pink works with her complexion so much better.

 I do understand the entire issue of raising our daughters to be self confident women who stand up for what they deserve in this patriarchal society.
 I understand that there is a theory about the negative effects fairy tales have on girls and how girls shouldn't be taught to wait for some prince to rescue them.
 I've even heard that little girls and boys are treated differently from very early age.
 Girls are treated like small fragile dolls while boys are playfully wrestled with.
 I do agree that girls should be raised with great self worth, so they do what they like, in stead of what our society tells them to do, and boys should be raised so that they can do (some) girly things if they REALLY want to.
 The right way to raise gender-unbiased children isn't by dressing our children so that no one can tell what IT is.
 Girls are still girls and boys are still boys.
 Dressing a baby as IT might mean that IT gets no gender influenced treatment but my goal isn't to have Siiri treated as some undefined IT.